-Attaching the Control Box 5.5
+5.5 Attaching the Control Box

-Night Scan Vertical 5.5.1
+5.5.1 Night Scan Vertical

+The control box should be located in a protected, dry location such as in a vehicle or in a weather-protected enclosure.
 The control box may be surface mounted using four M6 or 1/4 inch screws, nuts, and lock washers provided by the installer.
 To install the control box: